 Watch what you wear

-As a consumer, you also have the opportunity to make a big difference.
+As a consumer, you also have the opportunity to make a big difference and impact modern slavery.

 While the private sector continues to address the issue of modern slavery in their supply chains, consumers can talk with their dollars by supporting businesses that make ethical choices.